‘Fairy Tail’ Manga Chapter 530 Spoilers: Ravines Of Time Key To Defeating Acnologia And Zeref’s Victory?

 In the current chapter of Fairy Tail, Ms. Anna explains the concept of time travel, and the discovery of “Ravines of Time.”
 The chapter begins with five streaks of intense light that illuminate the night sky.
 While many claim they are shooting stars, the fact that these streaks of light rise from the Earth’s surface indicate something else.

 Ms. Anna had explained the concept of the Gate of Eclipse in the previous chapter and how it was needed to be accessed from both the ends for time travel to be possible.
-In the current chapter, Layla Heartfilia is seen opening the gate from the future, while Anna Heartfilia, her great ancestor is seen walking through.
+In the current chapter, Layla Heartfilia is seen opening the gate from the future, while Anna Heartfilia, her great ancestor, is seen walking through.
 The year, X777, is essentially 400 years into the future.
 Immediately upon walking through the gate, Anna asks Layla about five children.
 In the previous chapter, Anna had revealed how she tried her best to unite the five founding members of the Fairy Tail Guild.
 These members included Natsu, Wendy, Lucy, among others.
 Strangely, right after the gate opens, five lights go flying outside.
 It is not clear where the five lights or the members of the Fairy Tail Guild went, but the fact upsets Anna.

 Anna thanks Layla, who happens to be Lucy’s mother, for opening the Gate of Eclipse to let her through.
 Anna reveals that she chose this particular time in the future because she felt that magic flowed abundantly in this era.
-Layla, on the other hand, confirms that it was the book that had been passed through the generations which caused her to open the gate when the Sun and Moon intersected.
+Layla, on the other hand, confirms that it was the book that had been passed through the generations which caused her to open the gate when the sun and moon intersected.

 Fairy Tail 530 Spoilers 2 Next chapter : Tenma VS Dark Dragon pic.twitter.com/J8ZZwunf9B